merchise/xotl.ql/README.rst

 -----------------

-You may contribute as much as you like, and by any means you feel the project may be help.
+You may contribute as much as you like, and by any means you feel the project may be helped.
 If is code what you may apport; just fork this project make changes and place a pull request.

 What does xotl mean?